Digital Nomad Life in Varna, Bulgaria

 When we asked people living in Varna what life is like and how people spend their time, they said:

 "Varna is an attractive destination for expats and digital nomads due to its low cost of living, beautiful beaches, and vibrant culture.
 Expats and digital nomads in Varna can enjoy a relaxed lifestyle, with plenty of opportunities to explore the city's many attractions.
 The city is home to a diverse range of restaurants, cafes, and bars, as well as a lively nightlife scene.
 The city also offers a range of outdoor activities, from hiking and biking to sailing and swimming.
 Expats and digital nomads in Varna can also take advantage of the city's excellent public transportation system, making it easy to get around.
-With its low cost of living, vibrant culture, and beautiful beaches, Varna is an ideal destination for expats and digital nomads," said one expat who made the move to Varna.
+With its low cost of living, vibrant culture, and beautiful beaches, Varna is an ideal destination for expats and digital nomads," remarked one foreigner who made the move to Varna.

 Where should I live in Varna?